CTO Organizational Structure [by Startup Growth Stage]

 If the investors buy into the idea, the team proceeds to build a software product.
 At this point, the CTO is more or less the first and the only developer who coordinates the development of a minimum viable product(MVP) within a shorter time frame.

 He or she selects a technology stack, designs the application architecture, and establishes a scalable cloud-based infrastructure(coupled with selecting a cloud services vendor.
-He or she then tests the MVP.
+Check our CTO Services for Startups for more details.

 These roles require relevant experience, strong coding skills, and the ability to align with an agile software development workflow.
 While a software development startup might hire a developer, a CTO still codes at this early stage of the business.